-In our desire to retain our female employees over the long term, we have introduced such programs as career development training, childcare leave training, and elective leadership training to support young women in their career and
+In our desire to retain our female employees over the long term, we have introduced such programs as career development training, childcare leave training, and elective leadership training to support young women in their career and life planning.
+We are also taking steps to develop female management candidates in our Next-Generation Development Committee, which aims to develop the next generation of leaders for senior management roles from among our general managers.

 We have been working to boost our hiring efforts with the aim of achieving a 30% ratio of female employees in 2030, and in the recruitment of new graduates since 2005, we have targeted a fifty-fifty ratio of male and female new hires.
-The ratio of female managers in fiscal 2020 was 10.7%.
+The ratio of female managers in fiscal 2021 was 11.7%.
 With the qualitative goal of "A society where women can bring up children while continuing to work," we have set the numerical target of increasing the ratio of female managers to 30% in 2030.

 And in 2014 we established the "Happy Lawson Nursery" within one of our business sites, thus supporting employees to continue working while simultaneously bringing up children.
-We have also declared a goal of getting 90% of eligible male employees to take childcare leave, and after surpassing 80% in fiscal 2016, the figure reached 90% in fiscal 2018 and 94% in fiscal 2020.
+We have also declared a goal of getting 90% of eligible male employees to take childcare leave, and after surpassing 80% in fiscal 2016, the figure reached 90% in fiscal 2018 and 95.7% in fiscal 2021.
 By encouraging men to play a greater role in raising their children, we aim to become a company that is comfortable to work at for both men and women.